-Breast reconstruction is a type of surgery for women who have had a breast removed.
-Breast removal is also called a mastectomy.
-Breast reconstruction surgery rebuilds the breast so that it is about the same size and shape as it was before.
-The nipple and the darker area around the nipple or areola can also be reconstructed at the same time.
-Most women who have had a mastectomy can have reconstruction.
-Women who have had only the part of the breast around the cancer removed, a lumpectomy may not need reconstruction.
+Breast reconstruction, or mastectomy, is a type of surgery for women who have had a breast removed.
+Breast reconstruction surgery rebuilds the breast so that it is about the same size and shape as it was before or whatever new size the woman desires.
+The nipple and the darker area around the nipple, the areola, can also be reconstructed at the same time.
+Most women who have already had a mastectomy can still have reconstruction.
+Women who have had only the part of the breast around the cancer removed, a lumpectomy, may not need reconstruction.

 Many women who have a mastectomy choose reconstructive surgery to rebuild the shape and look of the breast.
 For women who have lost a breast to cancer or other trauma, a breast reconstruction can have a very positive effect on their self-confidence.
-Medical and technological advancements are being made every day to produce more realistic and natural-looking results.
 We value the opportunity to help you become whole again.

-Dr. Brannon Claytor, a board certified plastic surgeon, ishighly trained in breast reconstruction surgery following cancer and has been performing this reconstructive care for women with breast cancer for 6 years.
+Dr. Heidi Harrington, a board certified plastic surgeon, is highly trained in breast reconstruction surgery following cancer and has been performing this reconstructive care for women with breast cancer for 3 years.
 The techniques for immediate and delayed reconstruction are continually advancing.
-Dr. Claytor regularly attends and participates in national conferences.
+Dr. Harrington regularly attends and participates in national conferences.

 Click here to download the Breast Reconstruction Planner, compiled by American Society of Plastic Surgeons.
 Plan your breast reconstruction and read tips from the experts and former patients.

-You and Dr. Claytor will spend time together to determine if this is the right procedure for you.
-Dr. Claytor will ask you numerous questions about your health, medical history, goals, lifestyle and concerns.
-Together, you and Dr. Claytor will talk about the benefits and risks of reconstruction.
-He wants you to be fully informed before having your breast reconstruction surgery.
+Together, you and Dr. Harrington will determine ifreconstruction is right for you.
+Dr. Harrington will ask you numerous questions about your health, medical history, goals, lifestyle and concerns.
+Together, you will talk about the benefits and risks of reconstruction.
+She wants you to be fully informed before having your breast reconstruction surgery.

-Before the surgery Dr. Claytor may need you to have some testing done, ask you to stop taking or adjust medicine you are on, or to avoid anti-inflammatory drugs like aspirin.
-Dr. Claytor will give you instructions on what to do on the day of surgery and also what to expect during your post-operative care and follow-ups.
+Before the surgery Dr. Harrington may ask you to have some testing done, ask you to stop taking or adjust medicine you are on, or to avoid anti-inflammatory drugs like aspirin.
+Dr. Harrington will give you instructions on what to do on the day of surgery and also what to expect during your post-operative care and follow-up appointments.

-There are a wide range of reconstructive options, which Dr. Claytor will review with you so, together, you and Dr. Claytor can determine what is best for you.
+There are a range of reconstructive options, which Dr. Harrington will discuss with you:

 Women who have already had their mastectomy, can have a delayed reconstruction, even after several months or years.
 Delayed breast reconstruction means that the rebuilding is started later.
 This may be a better choice for some women who need radiation to the chest area after the mastectomy.
 Radiation therapy given after breast reconstruction surgery can cause problems.